Do You Want To Save More Money?

-When you want to save money you need to take a hard look at what you are really spending your money, to save money.
+Do you need to save more cash?
+You need to take a hard look at where you are spending your money, to save money.
 And be honest even about the small purchases.

 As a new family we took a serious look at our finances and thought about where we wanted to be in the future.

-When you add up the cost of eating out two or three times a week for a family of three the cost gets up there.
+When you add up the cost of eating out two or three times a week for a family of four the cost gets up there.

 When you added it up I was spending $25 -$30 on gourmet coffee a week.